numba/numba/docs/source/reference/deprecation.rst

 --------
 This feature will be removed with respect to this schedule:

+* For ``list``:

   * Pending-deprecation warnings will be issued in version 0.44.0
   * Deprecation warnings and replacements will be issued in version 0.47.0
   * Support will be removed in version 0.48.0

+* For ``set``:

+  * Pending-deprecation warnings will be issued in version 0.44.0
+  * Deprecation warnings and replacements will be issued in version 0.48.0
+  * Support will be removed in version 0.49.0

 Recommendations
 ---------------